 Medical Leave Policy

-The medical leave policy applies to a matriculated student with a serious medical condition requiring extended inpatient treatment, and/or ongoing outpatient medical treatment affecting the student to complete his/her academic requirements.
-The medical leave policy also applies to matriculated students unable to meet the program technical standards and/or the requirements of the Student Code of Conduct.
-A medical leave absence can be granted for up to three consecutive semesters.
+A matriculated student who, due to a serious medical condition that requires extended inpatient treatment in a medical facility and/or ongoing outpatient medical treatment, becomes unable to complete his/her academic requirements and/or who becomes unable to meet the program’s technical standards and/or the requirements of the Student Code of Conduct, may apply for a formal Medical Leave of Absence for up to two consecutive semesters.

 Students requesting Medical Leave of Absence must:

-• Provide the Vice President of Academic and Student Affairs documentation of the medical condition from a licensed health care professional directly involved in the treatment of the student’s particular condition that is sufficiently comprehensive to facilitate the decision-making process.
+2. Provide the Vice President of Academic and Student Affairs documentation of the medical condition from a licensed health care professional directly involved in the treatment of the student’s particular condition that is sufficiently comprehensive to facilitate the decision-making process.

 Students who choose to seek Medical Leave under the provisions of this policy should be aware that information they voluntarily disclose during the application and readmission processes will be handled under the confidentiality guidelines of the Family Educational Rights and Privacy Act (FERPA) and disclosed only to those persons with a direct academic need to know.